Nutrition Store and Healing Center

 I bought our snacks at the health food store: sesame candies, carob cakes and cookies.
-Needless to say, there were no little lunches in our house!
+Needless to say, there were no “little lunches” in our house!
 A favorite dessert was a banana mashed with peanut butter and honey.
-I educated my kids on the evils of the likes of Frosted Flakes and Kool-Aid!
+I educated my kids on the evils of Frosted Flakes, Kool-Aid, and the likes!

 My obsession for keeping up with the latest information on natural healing has never abated.